dananggadii/Exercise-Try-out-Git/README.md

 ```
 git --version
 ```
-> You can use the Copy button to copy commands to the clipboard.
-To paste, right-click on a new line in the Cloud Shell terminal and select Paste, or use the Shift+Insert keyboard shortcut (⌘+V on macOS).

 2. Set your name in Cloud Shell with the following command.
 Replace <USER_NAME> with the user name you want to use.
 ```